Jitzek/croma-web-app/README.md

 # croma-web-app<br>
 >>this project has been discontinued in favor of croma-web-site (https://github.com/Jitzek/croma-web-site)<<

-Web Application for the Croma WeBots Simulation.<br>
+Web Application for the Croma Webots Simulation.<br>
 Please read the readme.txt placed inside the root folder of the project containing usage information.<br>

 ## Web Application<br>